CluedIn-io/CluedIn.Documentation/docs/080-management/data-catalog/030-vocabulary-keys.md

 1. (Optional) If you don't want to the vocabulary key to be displayed anywhere else in the system, turn off the corresponding toggle.

 1. Select the data type of the vocabulary key.
+For more information, see [Data types](/management/data-catalog/data-types).

 1. Review the storage for the vocabulary key.
 This is the type of field—keyword, typed, untyped—where the vocabulary key value is stored.
 The storage is selected by default according to the data type.
 The keyword storage option cannot be changed.